sauliiin/Loki-and-Grafana/README.md

-# 🚀 LogQL: From Padawan to Jedi in the World of Logs - An ongoing project
+# 🚀 LogQL: From Padawan to Jedi in the World of Logs - An ongoing project builded in order like star Wars Movies 😜

 If you're using Loki to explore logs more precisely — especially with AWS — this guide will take you from the basics to some handy advanced tricks. 😎